jaspector

 Granite requires a separate permit before erecting, enlarging, constructing, relocating, substantially improving, repairing, placing, altering, moving, or demolishing covered structures.

+Building permit fees in Granite, OK are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Fees are determined by motion of the Town Board of Trustees and based primarily on municipal administrative costs.

-1. Applicant obtains an official blank form from the Town Clerk or Municipal Building Inspector.
+To apply for a building permit in Granite, OK, follow these steps: 1.
+Applicant obtains an official blank form from the Town Clerk or Municipal Building Inspector.
 2. Applicant submits the signed application with the required fee and scaled drawings.
 3. The Town Clerk forwards a complete package to the Municipal Building Inspector.
 4. The inspector reviews zoning, flood hazard provisions, roadway access, utilities, easements, and other required municipal permits.
 5. If satisfied, the inspector signs the application and forwards it to the Town Clerk for issuance.

-Other cities in Greer County
+Other jurisdictions in Greer County.

-View all Greer County jurisdictions →
+All Greer County jurisdictions →